datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-And, in addition to the values of the query, we are also returning the page state from the query.

-The serverless function `functions/getMovies.js` works in much the same way, though we pass in the specific genre we want, and are hardcoding a page size of 6.
+The serverless function `functions/getMovies.js` works in much the same way, though we pass in the specific genre we want, and are hardcoding a page size of 6:

 ```javascript
 query {